FilterChoose in 4 steps

 A gravel bike is made for more challenging terrain.
-Where you used to find only mountain bikes in the woods nowadays you see gravel bikes more and more often.
-But they are mainly made for road use with (very) bad road conditions).
+Where you used to only come across mountain bikes in the woods, you also see gravel bikes more and more often.
+But they are mainly made for roads with (very) bad road surfaces).
 Most gravel bikes have a frame that you also see on endurance road bikes.
 You sit fairly upright and comfortable.
-A gravel bike often has wider tyres or at least room for wider tyres.
-32, 35 and even 40 mm tyres are quite normal on a gravel bike.
-Those wide tyres can be ridden at a very low tyre pressure.
-4 bar or even less no less than normal on this type of road bike.
-Thanks to that low tyre pressure they even out the bad road surface perfectly.
-Making a gravel bike even more comfortable.
+A gravel bike often also has wide tyres or at least room for wide tyres.
+32, 35 and even 40 mm is quite normal on a gravel bike.
+Those wide tyres you can ride very low tyre pressure.
+4 bar or even less is quite normal on this type of road bike.
+Thanks to that low tyre pressure, they smooth out bad road surfaces just fine.
+And that makes a gravel bike even more comfortable.
 To make room for those wide road bike tyres, a gravel road bike always has disc brakes.
 A gravel bike is also quite stiff and often has extra strong wheels.

 What is best to use a cyclocross bike for?